saroj8455/react-tracker/README.md

 - [ ] CORS and debugging in React.
 - [ ] How to deploy react app in .
 - [ ] hello

+## Handling Observables with NgFor and the Async Pipe